-Scientists also read reports of other scientists.
-This helps them build on each other's work.

-Of course, scientists know that they can not simply believe everything they read.
-This is especially true for information from the internet.
+• COLLECTING FACTS Scientists collect facts, (data) by observing.
+They also read reports of other scientists.
+This helps them build on the work of other scientists.
+Of course, they are very careful not to simply trust everything that they read, especially material on the internet.
 The sources of all information must be checked and compared with trusted sources.

 - MAKING HYPOTHESES Scientists use the information that they collect to make hypotheses (hy-POTH-ih-seez).
 A hypothesis is a guess or possible answer.
 Redi's hypothesis was that maggots come from flies. - TESTING HYPOTHESES One way to test a hypothesis is to make new observations.
 Scientists also do experiments to test hypotheses.
-This is what Redi did.
-You will learn more about experiments in the next lesson. - PRODUCING A CONCLUSION From the results of tested hypotheses, scientists make conclusions (explanations).
+This is what Redi did. - PRODUCING A CONCLUSION From the results of tested hypotheses, scientists make conclusions, (explanations).
 Redi concluded that maggots come from flies, not from rotting meat.
 Pasteur concluded that microbes could grow only from other microbes.

-Help in Writing a Conclusion -- Using CER
+Help in Writing a Conclusion -- Using C E R